 1. Do Not Work Without A Lawyer

 Any personal injury case is going to involve a lot of subtleties and technicalities, which the average layperson simply is not aware of.
 The most innocuous action on your part might dismantle your case completely—so it’s important to get a professional on your side to advise you as soon as possible.
 Don’t talk to the insurance adjuster beforehand, don’t fill anything out and don’t sign anything without an attorney present.
+For a free case evaluation, contact Ring Jimenez, P.C. today.

 2. Do Not Skip Doctor’s Visits